top of page

 For those who have completed JLF, we offer opportunities to continue the learning experience with JLF 2.0.

-There are two options for JLF 2.0 this semester, each running for 8 sessions.
+There are two options for JLF 2.0 this semester, with three different class times offered.
+JLF 2.0 runs for 8 sessions.

 JLF 2.0 Schedule: